capognavalerio/frontend-startertkit/README.md

 BOWER
 -----

-The bower file contains a great collection of js plugin and less utils that can help you to develope your project.
+The bower file is very minimal and contains default dependencies for a website project.
-Include in dependencies array what do you need and launch

 ```
     bower install